 Wilder EQ Tank

-Sanitation District No. 1 (SD1) celebrated today the opening of a new wet-weather equalization (EQ) tank in Wilder that, in coordination with an adjacent project completed earlier this year, will eliminate about 47 million gallons of typical year sanitary sewer overflow (SSO).
+The wet-weather equalization (EQ) tank in Wilder, in coordination with the adjacent Licking River Siphon project, eliminates about 47 million gallons of typical year sanitary sewer overflow (SSO).

-Campbell County Judge Executive Steve Pendery was on hand to thank SD1 for its commitment to making the environment safe and providing the infrastructure needed for a vibrant economy.
+Campbell County Judge Executive Steve Pendery attended a dedication ceremony for the tank and thanked SD1 for its commitment to making the environment safe and providing the infrastructure needed for a vibrant economy.

 “I’d say if you were to create a list of all the projects essential to the future of Northern Kentucky and at the same time underappreciated for one reason or another, there are a lot of sanitation projects that fit the bill,” Pendery said.
 “Over the course of my political life and across various administrations, including the current administration at the sanitation district, we have had a fabulous partnership among people who want nothing more than to make our lives safer and our community prosperous.”

-The Wilder EQ Tank is an important part of SD1's Clean H2O40 sewer overflow mitigation program.
-It stands 61 feet tall and has a diameter of about 150 feet.
+The Wilder EQ Tank, which was originally planned as part of Phase II of Clean H2O40 (2029 Milestone) stands 61 feet tall and has a diameter of about 150 feet.
 When full, the tank can store about 7.3 million gallons of sewer system flow, preventing the region's sewer system from becoming overwhelmed by wet-weather events.

 Clean H2O40 relies upon a controlled storage and release approach to overflow mitigation.
 Tanks like the one dedicated today in Wilder hold excess sewer system flow until a wet-weather event passes, and then slowly release the flow back into SD1's system.
 Like smart stoplights can be programmed to reduce traffic during peak drive times, SD1 is upgrading its system to be able to reduce sewer overflows during peak system flow.